5cript/SimpleJSON/README.md

 ## Introduction
 A JSON stringifier / parser that uses boost fusion introspection methods for automagic struct &lt;-> JSON conversion

-Its supports almost all STL contstructs in stringify and the most important for parse.
+It supports almost all STL contstructs in stringify and the most important for parse.
 With the STL as a basis it is an easy to extend mechanism using classes.
 Use boost fusion and the provided utility (see example below) or provide your own parse/stringify methods.

 NOTE: The performance of this library is mostly influenced by boost property tree which is used for parsing JSON.
 The main focus of this library is not speed, but ease of use and convenience.
-If you want to be fast, try RapidJson (not saying it is particullarly slow, but probably not suitable for high data frequency or big bulk data application)
+If you want to be fast, try RapidJson (not saying it is particularly slow, but probably not suitable for high data frequency or big bulk data application)

 Dependencies:
 > boost/property_tree <br>
 > boost/fusion <br>
 > boost/mpl <br>

-## Example0
+## Example 0
 ```C++
 #ifndef Q_MOC_RUN // A Qt workaround, for those of you who use Qt
 #   include <SimpleJSON/parse/jsd.hpp>